lightning/bolts/08-transport.md

 The authenticated key agreement (`Noise_XK`) is performed in three distinct steps.
-During each "act" of the handshake, some (possibly encrypted) keying material is sent to the other party, an `ECDH` is performed based on exactly which act is being executed with the result mixed into the current sent of encryption keys (`ck` the chaining key and `k` the encryption key), and finally an `AEAD` payload with a zero length cipher text is sent.
+During each "act" of the handshake, some (possibly encrypted) keying material is sent to the other party, an `ECDH` is performed based on exactly which act is being executed with the result mixed into the current set of encryption keys (`ck` the chaining key and `k` the encryption key), and finally an `AEAD` payload with a zero length cipher text is sent.
 As this payload is of length zero, only a `MAC` is sent across.
 The mixing of `ECDH` outputs into